I couldn’t believe my eyes! It seemed that every last shred of good business etiquette had gone through the window.

 Do not introduce an inappropriate topic

-It seems that even the loud silence after you were finished speaking did not alert you to your predicament.
-Neither did the fact that you were the only one laughing.
+But you know what's worse?
+It seems that even the loud silence after you are finished speaking do not alert you to your predicament.
+Neither does the fact that you were the only one laughing.

 Listen to what the people around you are talking about and let that be your guide.
 If you feel to introduce a new topic, just like in public speaking, analyse your audience.

-So walk your staff through them, making sure that they understand that maintaining the reputation of your business is as important as their partying.
+So prepare your staff, walk them through these tips.
+Make sure they understand that maintaining the reputation of your business is as important as their latest dance moves.

-If you remember nothing else, just remember that your behavior will be judged, even when you’re partying over the holidays.
+If you remember nothing else, just remember that even as you're partying, people will be judging you.

-Because any inappropriate behavior at these or any similar events, can be the reason you lose a contract or a job you had locked down.
+Because if you're guilty of inappropriate behavior at these or any similar events, you can be the reason you lose a contract or a job you thought you had locked down.

 So, as you party during this holiday season, be sure to display good business etiquette.